leonardSchmitz/barycenter-signature/README.md

 2. In the special case of matrix truncation (`k=2`) we can use the command `bary_2nd_trunc` based on the the polynomial factorization according to Remark 4.10 in [[2]](#2).
 We report already remarable time improvings for `N=100` signatures `sX` of random paths.
-In `bary_2nd_trunc_closedform` we implement the complete expression according to Proposition 4.11.
+In `bary_2nd_trunc_closedform` we implement the complete expression according to Theorem 4.11.
 We provide the complete source code of this comparison in `tests/bary2ndTruncTests.jl`.